patilharshal16/psql-replication/README.md

 [Logical Replication Configuration](https://jdbc.postgresql.org/documentation/head/replication.html)

-Below properties are refered from above replication link,
+Below properties are refered from above link,

 postgresql.conf
 * Propertymax_wal_sendersshould be at least equal to the number of replication consumers